TritonDataCenter/containerpilot/README.md

 # containerbuddy

-*A service for assisting discovery and configuration of legacy applications running in containers.*
+*A service for assisting discovery and configuration of applications running in containers.*

-### Container-Native vs Legacy Applications
+### Container-native applications vs all the rest

 Applications in containers typically need to talk to a source of truth to discover their upstream services and tell their downstream services where to find them.
-Container-native applications come into the world understanding this responsibility, but no one wants to rewrite all our legacy applications to do this.
+Container-native applications come into the world understanding this responsibility, but no one wants to rewrite all our current applications to do this.

-We can wrap each legacy application in a shell script that registers itself with the discovery service easily enough, but watching for changes to that service and ensuring that health checks are being made is more complicated.
+We can wrap each application in a shell script that registers itself with the discovery service easily enough, but watching for changes to that service and ensuring that health checks are being made is more complicated.
 We can put a second process in the container, but unless we make a supervisor as PID1 then there's no way of knowing whether our buddy process has died.

 Additionally, discovery services like Consul provide a means of performing health checks from outside our container, but that means packaging the tooling we need into the Consul container.
 If we need to change the health check, then we end up re-deploying both our application and Consul, which unnecessarily couples the two.

 ### containerbuddy to the rescue!

-containerbuddy is a shim written in Go for legacy applications in containers.
-It can act as PID1 in the container and fork/exec the legacy application.
+containerbuddy is a shim written in Go to help make it easier to containerize existing applications.
+It can act as PID1 in the container and fork/exec the application.
 If the application exits then so does containerbuddy.

-Alternately, if your application double-forks (which is not recommended for containerized applications but hey we are taking about legacy apps here!), you can run containerbuddy as a side-by-side buddy process within the container.
+Alternately, if your application double-forks (which is not recommended for containerized applications but hey we are taking about pre-container apps here!), you can run containerbuddy as a side-by-side buddy process within the container.
 In that case the container will not die if the application dies, which can create complicated failure modes but which can be mitigated by having a good TTL health check to detect the problem and alert you.

 containerbuddy registers the application with Consul on start and periodically sends TTL health checks to Consul; should the application fail then Consul will not receive the health check and once the TTL expires will no longer consider the application node healthy.
 Meanwhile, containerbuddy runs background workers that poll Consul, checking for changes in dependent/upstream service, and calling an external executable on change.